gnocchixyz/gnocchi/doc/source/install.rst

     tox -e genconfig

 This command will create an `etc/gnocchi/gnocchi.conf` file which can be used as a base for the default configuration file at `/etc/gnocchi/gnocchi.conf`.
+If you're using _devstack_, this file is already generated and put in place.

 The configuration file should be pretty explicit, but here are some of the base options you want to change and configure: